DiogoJx/sql-hacker-rank/weather-observation-station-10/redme.md

-Query the list of City names from station that do not start with vowels (a, e, i, o, u)  Your result cannot contain duplicates.
+Query the list of City names from station that do not end with vowels (a, e, i, o, u) Your result cannot contain duplicates.

 Input Format